sjspielman/tasty/software-setup/zoom-procedures.md

 ## Using Zoom during instruction

-During instruction, we will clearly identify who is the _instructor_ (leads workshop sessions) and who is the _host_ (manages the Zoom meeting).
+During instruction, we will clearly identify who is the _lead instructor_ and who is the _host_, who manages the Zoom meeting.
 If you need help from an instructor during instruction, message the _host_ of the Zoom meeting and let them know that you need help from an instructor.
-Please do not message the instructor because there is a good chance they will not have the chat window open while teaching.
+Please do not message the lead instructor because there is a good chance they will not have the chat window open while teaching.

 ### Using breakout rooms